Adding two numbers

 99 trace

-# Use println to print messages like Hello World
+# Use Print to write messages like Hello World

 Control flow